r0fls/swiftstats/README.md

 ```

 ###Contributing
-If you're interested in contributing, please submit a pull request, or raise an issue.
+If you would like to contribute, please submit a pull request, or raise an issue.

 #####TO-DO
 - add more distributions